Trigonometric functions: Right-angled triangle definitions

 If the acute angle θ is given, then any right triangles that have an angle of θ are similar to each other.
 This means that the ratio of any two side lengths depends only on θ.
 Thus these six ratios define six functions of θ, which are the trigonometric functions.
 In the following definitions, the hypotenuse is the length of the side opposite the right angle, opposite represents the side opposite the given angle θ, and adjacent represents the side between the angle θ and the right angle.

+Various mnemonics can be used to remember these definitions.

 In a right-angled triangle, the sum of the two acute angles is a right angle, that is, 90° or π/2 radians.
 Therefore $\sin(\theta)$ and $\cos(90^\circ - \theta)$ represent the same ratio, and thus are equal.
 This identity and analogous relationships between the other trigonometric functions are summarized in the following table.

 Radians versus degrees

 In geometric applications, the argument of a trigonometric function is generally the measure of an angle.
-For this purpose, any angular unit is convenient, and angles are most commonly measured in conventional units of radians in which a right angle is pi/2 and a complete turn is 2pi (particularly in elementary mathematics).
+For this purpose, any angular unit is convenient.
+One common unit is degrees, in which a right angle is 90° and a complete turn is 360° (particularly in elementary mathematics).